10 innovations of the next decade

 2. Creating smaller neural nets that can run with less compute or on edge devices;

-These five areas are explained in more detail below, and we are adding a fifth area: algorithmic bias.
+These six areas are explained in more detail below, and we are adding a seventh area: privacy preserving machine learning.

 The ethics of algorithmic bias.
 Algorithmic bias becomes a growing concern as more decision making is turned over to intelligent software.
 Discrimination - on the basis of gender, race, socio-economic and health status - has been observed across a range of predictive systems from sentencing to loan applications to resume screening.
 Beyond the clear ethical implications, algorithmic biases potentially create liability for businesses that risk violating laws like the Fair Housing Act (FHA), Americans with Disabilities Act (ADA) and the Fair Credit Reporting Act (FCRA).